sonukryadav/react-native/README.md

     - Drawer
     - Bottom Tab With Drawer
     - Drawer With Bottom Tab and Stack Navigator
-- Week 3
-  1. Using System Modules - 1
-  2. Using System Modules - 2
-  3. Using Redux
-  4. Using UI Library
 - Week 4
-  1. SDK vs Xcode
-  2. Android Specific Development
-  3. IOS Specific development
+    - Using Camera
+    - Using Sensor
+    - Different Other packages overview
+    - Using Redux
+    - Using UI Library
-  4. Permission & deployment to store
+    - Deploy to google play store